GoosvandenBekerom/tweaner/README.md

 Usage of tweaner:
   -b    enables backup support, when enabled, tweaner creates a backup of the deleted tweets at the path specified with -p -d    dryrun, get tweets without deleting them
-  -n int
+  -id int
+        tweet id, when provided the amount given in -n will be ignored -n int
-        max amount of tweets to delete (default 1000) -p string
+        max amount of tweets to delete (default 200) -p string
         root path for the backup files, required when backups are enabled with -b
 ```